Note: References and Useful threads/posts below provide a lot of info not in the docs

 - glktermw (“wide char” glkterm for Unicode characters beyond Latin1)

-- glkote (Javascript implementation used by Quixe and Lectrote)
+- GlkOte (Javascript implementation used by Quixe and Lectrote)

-- remglk (Receives/emits JSON objects on stdin/stdout; can represent multiple windows and most Glk events)
+- remglk receives/emits JSON objects on stdin/stdout; can represent multiple windows and most Glk events)

-- CocoaGlk (used by the I7 Mac IDE)
+- CocoaGlk (used by the Mac IDE)

 - garglk (the Gargoyle multi-system interpreter)

-- WindowsGlk (I7 Windows IDE)
+- WindowsGlk (Windows IDE)

-- the Glk implementation in Spatterlight
+- Spatterlight’s Glk from Spatterlight

 The results of display the boxed quotation

-Glk via network:
+Glk via network

 - remote-if Websockets or AJAX to RemGlk